Project-Sloth/ps-dispatch/README.md

   - On shared/config.lua make set Config.Debug = true to test calls as police officer.(ONLY to be used as testing, make sure to disable on live production)

 * How to change colors of the calls?
   - Priority 1 is red and priority 2 is normal on the config.

+* How to make the calls last longer on the screen?
+  - Go into alerts.lua and change the ,,alertTime = nil'' to ,,alertTime = 10'' for 10 seconds.

 # Credits
 * [OK1ez](https://github.com/OK1ez)